yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 x**y    for y any kind of number (Float for example)
 ~~~

-`Integer` have no limit except the capacity of your machine:
+`Integer` has no limit except the capacity of your machine:

 ~~~
 4^103